Christian atheism

-Christian atheism embraces the teachings, narratives, symbols, practices, or communities associated with Christianity without accepting the literal existence of a deity.
-It often overlaps with nontheism and post-theism.
+Christian atheism embraces the teachings, narratives, symbols, practices, or communities associated with Christianity without accepting the existence of a deity.
+It is a form of nontheism and often overlaps with post-theism.

 Common beliefs

 There are different schools of thought among Christian atheists.
 Thomas Ogletree, Frederick Marquand Professor of Ethics and Religious Studies at Yale Divinity School, lists these four common beliefs: